 My first project was getting the quilting done on "Balloon Ride over the Palouse."
 The top itself was finished several months ago after I finished my granddaughter's baby quilt.
 I was playing around with a new (to me) technique for improvisational curved piecing.
 It did such a great job on those hills!
 I then added a paper-pieced hot air balloon and used the leftovers from the mitered baby quilt border to make a frame.
 I have really grown to love the Palouse area of Washington State.
 I've made a lot of trips to this region since we first took our daughter over to WSU for her freshman year in the fall of 2001.
 I love seeing the changes in the scenery at different times of the year and even from week to week.

-Mini Quilt in a Bag 2 - Simply Charming quilt.
+After I got the binding on the balloon quilt I did the quilting on my Mini Quilt in a Bag 2 - Simply Charming quilt.
 For this round my partner sent me a charm pack of fabric and I was supposed to use at least a small piece of each fabric in a quilt top.
 The charm pack she chose had something like 40 different fabrics in it so she told me I didn't have to use them all in the quilt but I used all but one, I think (it was a very light tan that just didn't have enough contrast with the muslin I used).
 They didn't all make it into the top but I used some of the larger prints for the back.
 I ended up just turning the back over the front for the binding.
 I think it turned out really great, in fact, I am hoping my partner won't mind getting her little quilt a week or so late so I can hang it in the quilt show at our church.
+Speaking of the quilt show, I really need to spend some time on that now as I am pretty much in charge!

 2 comments: